 4. When you have found the service, just double click on it.

-5. Here, set the startup type to “Manual” from the drop-down menu.
+5. Here, set the startup type to “Automatic” from the drop-down menu.

 6. Then, click on “Apply” to apply the settings on your computer.